 The medal is a very highly respected award.

-Queen's Commendations for Brave Conduct
+Sovereign's Commendations for Brave Conduct

 There have been 312 Queen's Commendations awarded for brave conduct, and our database has, so far, details of 8 King's commendations.
 197 (63%) of the Queen's Commendations involve bravery against firearms in one way or another.

 There is a hierarchy of medals and awards of course, but do not think that the incidents from which a Queen's commendation has been awarded are somehow less noteworthy.
 Take, for example, the 1996 case of PC Andrew Keyte and Deborah Wright in a police patrol car who pursued suspects who had just committed an armed robbery and were fired at 17 times, with several bullets hitting the police car.
 There are several cases of sustained courage in making safe explosive devices which, had they detonated, would certainly have killed the recipients, and probably many others.
 In 1996, PC John Macaskill, DS Stubbs, DC Peter Redford and DS John Swinfield pursued armed bank robbers in their car and were shot at (and DS Stubbs wounded in the head) by a sub-machine gun.
 One incident in 1984 involving armed robbers involved a man being shot at 4 times, and pursuing police officers being fired upon 6 times, and they were awarded the Queen's Gallantry Medal.
-Another 1984 incident involved two police officers chasing armed bank robbers who launched themselves to prevent their escape on a motorcycle, with one officer being shot in the leg and seriously injured in the process.
+Another 1984 incident involved two police officers chasing armed bank robbers who attempted to prevent their escape on a motorcycle, with one officer being shot in the leg and seriously injured in the process.
 No award at all was made for this last example despite a recommendation for a medal, and we do not know the reasons for this.

 In a decade at the end of the twentieth century, there were 9 QGMs and 53 Queen's Commendations awarded.
 There was a gap in awards to Metropolitan Police officers from 1992 until PC Charlie Guenigault was awarded the medal for his actions off duty on 3 June 2017 when he intervened at a terrorist incident at London Bridge.
 KPMs were awarded at an average rate of 7.5 per year, and the last decade of the twentieth century saw QGMs and Queen's Commendations, the only awards then made, occur at an annual rate of 6.2.
 These two seem to have taken over as the means by which exceptional courage is recognised, albeit that even these awards seem no longer to be given.